- Page Editor Overview

 The Page Editor consists of 4 panels:

-- Blueprints Panel: a list of activated blueprints.
-By default, the Page Editor only shows the blueprints that are available on the current page
+- Mods Panel: a list of activated mods.
+By default, the Page Editor only shows the mods that are available on the current page

-- Blueprint Outline Panel: the outline of the bricks in currently selected blueprint
+- Brick Actions Panel: the outline of the bricks in the currently selected mod

-- Brick Configuration Panel: the configuration for the currently brick currently selected in the outline pane.
+- Brick Configuration Panel: the configuration for the brick currently selected in the Brick Actions Panel.

-- Data Panel: A pane with multiple tabs showing you the data available to the selected brick and produced by the brick
+- Data Panel: shows multiple tabs with the data available to the selected brick and produced by the brick

 Types of Actions and Enhancements